 At TVA, DG was introduced through the Dispersed Power Program (DPP) in 1981 to comply with provisions of the Public Utility Regulatory Policies Act of 1978 (PURPA).
 DPP's primary aim was to allow commercial and industrial customers the ability to sell back excess generation to the grid.
 In 2003, TVA introduced a small-scale distributed generation program, most recently known as Green Power Providers.
-Finally, TVA's mid-scale programs, such as the Flexibility Research Project (FRP) pilot, facilitate LPC community solar offerings, a more convenient and cost-effective alternative to rooftop installations for consumers to support distributed renewable generation.
+Finally, TVA's mid-scale programs facilitated LPC community solar offerings, a more convenient and cost-effective alternative to rooftop installations for consumers to support distributed renewable generation.